adaszko/complgen/README.md

 Patterns may also include *variables*:

+# Limitations

+ * Grouping single character options into a single shell parameter isn't supported, e.g. `tar -xvf`.
+You need to pass each option in a separate shell argument instead: `tar -x -v -f`

+ * Passing option arguments using `=` is not supported.
+E.g. `--foo=bar` doesn't work, but `--foo bar` does.

 # Roadmap

- * Replace String with Rc<String> in Expr struct
- * Implement strings interning to speed it up and deduplicate strings in resulting scripts.
+ * Implement strings interning to speed it up and to deduplicate strings in resulting scripts.
  * Generate DFA directly from the grammar instead of going through Grammar -> ᵋ-NFA -> NFA -> DFA.
  * Implement DFA minimization
     * https://www.uobabylon.edu.iq/eprints/paper_12_2714_213.pdf
     * https://people.csail.mit.edu/rrw/6.045-2019/notemindfa.pdf
- * Add an "interpreter mode" that reads `*.usage` files on-demand but requires complgen to be installed on the user's machine

- * DRY to_dot fns into a trait fn

  * End-to-end tests that excercise the generation completion scripts and check they behave properly.